MattKevan/Dove-Seagull/_collect/usda-pomological.md

 categories: []
 artist: USDA
 layout: collection
-lead: The U.S. Department of Agriculture's Pomological Watercolor Collection is an archive of some 7,500 botanical watercolors created for the USDA between the years 1886 and 1942 by around five dozen artists.
+description: The U.S. Department of Agriculture's Pomological Watercolor Collection is an archive of some 7,500 botanical watercolors created for the USDA between the years 1886 and 1942 by around five dozen artists.
-tags: []
+tag: 'USDA Pomological'
 thumb: ''
 image: "collections/pomological2.jpg"